-Activity Evaluation indicator Deadline Formation of VNP ILG or community-based group Community-based group is formed and they Sep-18 for livelihood development decide role of each member 3ep-10 Opening a bank account for managing finance and Dec-18 managed finance by themselves.
-Dec-10 A study tour for learning management systems is Jun-19 conducted Juli 13 Drawiding coming based on request from CEDA Providing service for events at VNP more than 2 May 20 Providing service based on request from CEPA times per year.
+Activity Evaluation indicator Deadline Formation of VNP ILG or community-based group Sep-18 for livelihood development decide role of each member Opening a bank account for managing finance and managed finance by themselves.
+Dec-18 A study tour for learning management systems is conducted Jun-19 Providing service based on request from CEPA Providing service for events at VNP more than 2 times per year.
 May-20 Forming group of park management.
 Jun-19 More than ten local people are hired as staff of park management Dec-19 Imcome generating activity by community Developing plan for FAM tour by the group Jun-19 Receiving tourists more than XX tourists except events supported by the CEPA-JICA project May-20